hasnaties/internRoadmap/readme.md

 # MERN Stack Developer Training Roadmap

-## Week 2: Introduction to React.js
+## Week 2: Introduction to React.js ✔

+### Day 14: Practice and Integration

+- Practice state management with both React Hooks and Redux.
+- Integrate Redux into existing React applications.
+- Compare and contrast the approaches for state management.

 ### Day 12-13: Redux for State Management ✔